lightning/bolts/04-onion-routing.md

           - SHOULD apply the `channel_update`.
         - MAY queue the `channel_update` for broadcast.
       - otherwise:
-        - SHOULD eliminate the channel outgoing from the sending node from consideration.
+        - SHOULD eliminate the channel outgoing from the erring node from consideration.
         - if the PERM bit is not set:
           - SHOULD restore the channel as it receives new `channel_update`s.